dev4ones-space/PixelPlayer-EQ/README.md

 # New features (this fork presents from original):
 - Support for external EQs, like ViperFX (by removing part with bypassing AudioFlinger)
 - Out-of-box build (just run ./build.sh)

+## To build:
+1. Make sure you have Android studio/developer tools installed
+2. Run `./build.sh` to build the app